datajerk/apple3rtr/README.txt

 For OS/X (and Linux):

-SDL 1.2.5 is required.
+  + SDL 1.2.5 is required.
 SDL 2.0.x is currently unsupported/unstable.
-Use this
+Use
-URL:  http://www.libsdl.org/download-1.2.php and install the correct SDL distribution for your platform.
+    this URL:  http://www.libsdl.org/download-1.2.php and install the correct SDL distribution for your platform.

+  + MESS 0.153 or later:  http://sdlmame.lngn.net.
+Place in your path or in this directory.

 For Windows:

+  + MESS 0.153 or later:  http://www.mamedev.org/release.html  Place in your
+    path or this directory.
+NOTE:  The latest SVN Windows binaries can be had from emucr.com.

-From the apple3rtr directory type "copy mess.ini.windows mess.ini".
+  + From the apple3rtr directory type "copy mess.ini.windows mess.ini".

 * COLD BOOTING

-NOTE:  Windows users type "mess" instead of "./mess64".
+NOTE:  Windows users type "mess" or "mess64" instead of "./mess64".

+NOTE:  OS/X, Linux users type "mess64" instead of "/.mess64" if in your path.

 1. Type on a single line (but do not press RETURN):